alexmngn/ember-route-history/README.md

     routeHistory: Ember.inject.service(),

     onInsert: Ember.on('didInsertElement', function () {
-        const currentRouteName = this.get('routeHistory.current'); //Returns the current route name. const previousRouteNames = this.get('routeHistory.history'); //Returns an array of route names.
+        const currentRouteName = this.get('routeHistory.current'); // Returns the current route name. const previousRouteName = this.get('routeHistory.previous'); // Returns the name of the previously visited route. const fullRouteHistory = this.get('routeHistory.history'); // Returns an array of route names.
     }
 });
 ```